Trade Fair Vocabulary: Learn These 45 Business English Terms to Make It a Valuable Experience

 How to use this term at a trade fair: Brochures are a good way to present printed information about your company’s products and activities.
 They’re a valuable marketing tool.

-A Quick Trade Fair Vocabulary Exercise
+A Quick Trade Fair Vocabulary Quiz

 Keep practicing until you learn all this valuable vocabulary—if you’re going to a trade fair, you’re going to need it!